brians1982/portfolio/FEA_Surrogate_GNN/README.md

 # FEA Surrogate Demonstration with a MeshGraphNet

-This example adapts the MeshGraphNet framework from this Medium article, [Learning Mesh-Based Flow Simulations on Graph Networks](https://medium.com/stanford-cs224w/learning-mesh-based-flow-simulations-on-graph-networks-44983679cf2d).
+This example adapts the MeshGraphNet framework from this Medium article, [Learning Mesh-Based Flow Simulations on Graph Networks](https://medium.com/stanford-cs224w/learning-mesh-based-flow-simulations-on-graph-networks-44983679cf2d) for prediction of multiple stress components on disimilar meshes.

 Data for the MeshGraphNet is prepared using notebook <code>Graph_DataPrep.ipynb</code>.
 The ground truth data is taken from the [parametric model](https://github.com/brians1982/portfolio/tree/main/FEA_Surrogate) used in other surrogate models.
 The FEA mesh information is adapted to node and edge attribute definitions, and a node connectivity definition.
 Additional features, such as node distance to the nearest edge, are also calculated.
 The data is written to a PyTorch Geometric data entity for use by the MeshGraphNet.